Table Of Contents

 Here you can play minigolf indoors, as well as other other psychedelic surprises.

-Shall we play a few strokes?
+Shall we have a go?
 Book your ticket to Fever!

 Address: Calçada Ferragial 8 (Chiado/Corpo Santo)